Rules for Registering Piglets:

 Transfer of Pig:

 To transfer a registered pig to a new owner the cost will be $10.00.
 The paperwork as well as the ORIGINAL REGISTRATION CERTIFICATE must be returned to the Idaho Pasture Pig Registry to complete the transfer.
+Paperwork must contain an original signature.
+Photocopies of signatures will not be accepted.
 Only registered pigs are able to be transferred.
-Transfers have to be completed in a timely manner from the time of sale.
-If transferring a sow with a litter of piglets, the piglets are not able to be transferred and will be required to be Registered by the original breeder.
+Transfers have to be completed at the time of sale.
+If transferring a sow with a litter of piglets, the piglets are not able to be transferred and will be required to be Registered by the original breeder directly to the person purchasing them along with the sow.
+No third party sales will be permitted.

 Duplicate Registration Papers:

-To get a duplicate registration paper of a previously registered pig the cost will be $10.00.
+To get a duplicate registration paper of a previously registered pig the cost will be $10.00 and must be completed by the person who currently owns the pig.

 DNA testing for Parent Verification: